 This discussion brings us to a common question we’re often asked as we travel the world talking to potential customers and collaborators, ‘Are ontologies relevant in a machine learning-centric world?
 Can’t the AI just do it all?’
 In fact, if SciBite is an “ontology-company” at heart, why do we need SciBite?
 As most data scientists will know, it is within standard practice to be able to train an algorithm to recognise different concept types, such as identifying potential adverse events (although this sometimes leads to bizarre consequences!).

 However, this misses the key contribution that ontologies make – identifying what is known, in the context of an existing scientific framework.
 By annotating content with say, the MedDRA ontology, we know these concepts are adverse events, not just predictions of something that might be.
 While this may be obvious, in the past, ontology-based annotation was actually quite hard to achieve, both in a technical sense (finding software that could perform at scale using REST) and a linguistic one.
+To learn more read our use case on how ontologies and machine learning work together or watch our introduction to Ontologies webinar.

 The work we have done to deliver ontology-based text annotation as a simple, scalable service is now a critical component in data-preprocessing/cleansing for many pharma companies.